Public Health, Diversity, and Social Dynamics in Israel

-- $2,400 housing fee covers TAU dormitory housing and excursion hostels/guest houses
+- $3,600 housing fee covers TAU dormitory housing and hostels/guest houses during excursions

 - $200 for books and supplies

-- $2,300 for discretionary expenses, including meals, personal travel/transportation, etc.
+- $2,000 for discretionary expenses, including meals, transportation, personal expenses, and incidentals

 This program is located in a country under a U.S. Department of State Travel Warning and operates with special permission under the University's travel policy.
 Students enrolled in this program will be required to adhere to additional security measures and sign a release acknowledging the Travel Warning.
 The program is subject to suspension or modification at any time.
 These matters will be discussed in more detail during advising appointments and pre-departure orientation.

 This is a Northwestern program with a set curriculum, so students must enroll in the Northwestern courses listed below.
 All courses and grades appear on students' Northwestern transcript and are figured into their Northwestern GPA.